Lumbosciatica: Definition and management

 In other cases, low back pain appears from brutal way on the occasion of a trauma which the patient remembers precisely during his medical examination (fall, lifting a heavy load, etc.).

-The low back pain et sciatica full common lumbosciatica have characteristics that generally allow the diagnosis to be made fairly quickly (while awaiting confirmation by an imaging examination):
+The low back pain et sciatica from common lumbosciatica have characteristics that generally allow the diagnosis to be made fairly quickly (while awaiting confirmation by an imaging examination):

 • They are exacerbated by cough, sneezing or any other movement that increases intra-abdominal pressure.